We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Phillippines has many colourful nudibranchs - photo courtesy of Atlantis Azores

 The central islands of Cebu, Malapascua and Bohol are often the first names mentioned when it comes to the best diving in the Philippines.
-These islands and their surrounding islets and submerged reefs have some of the most diverse and colourful diving anywhere.
-This central area, which also include places like Apo Island, Siquijor and Oslob, is one of the favourite regions for Philippines liveaboards.
-With thresher sharks and hammerheads in Cebu, whale sharks in Oslob and the tiniest pygmy seahorses in Bohol, no wonder it a popular liveaboard route.
+These islands, their surrounding islets and submerged reefs have some of the most diverse and colourful diving anywhere.
+This central area which forms part of the Visayas region, also includes places like Apo Island, Siquijor and Oslob, and it's one of the favourite regions for Philippines liveaboards.
+With thresher sharks at Malapascua, hammerheads in Cebu, whale sharks in Oslob, and the healthiest reefs and schooling fish in Bohol, no wonder it's such a popular liveaboard route.

 Tubbataha Reefs Natural Park is another world-class liveaboard destination, and is the leading area in the country in terms of marine biodiversity.
 These remote unspoiled reefs in the Sulu Sea are populated by large numbers of sharks and rays, plus turtles, barracuda, tuna and many schools of fish.
 For many divers the main reason to visit the Philippines is for the extraordinary array of Japanese WWII wrecks in Coron.
 Here the aerial bombardment of these supply ships in September 1944 comes alive before your very eyes.

 We highly recommend liveaboards as the best way to experience diving in the Philippines.
-The dispersed nature of this island country and the difficulty of getting around (planes, ferries, jeepneys) make land-based diving quite an effort.
-A liveaboard that simply cruises from one amazing diving area to another makes it a breeze.
+The dispersed nature of this island nation and the difficulty of getting around it (planes, ferries, jeepneys) make land-based diving quite a logistic headache.
+A liveaboard that simply cruises from one amazing diving area to another, whilst taking in some of the best land attractions as well, makes it an absolute breeze.

 The Highlights